cancms/Yangcy0126.github.io/content/home/workingPapers.md

 The dark side of mitigating risk: Directors’ and officers’ liability insurance and business ethics.

-Dynamics between fintech and financial market: Supply-driven or demand-guided?

 How does digital transformation work?
 A perspective on information management and resource allocation

 Crowding Out or Crowding In?
-The Impact of Talent Subsidy Policy on the Income of Low-Skilled Workers
+The impact of talent subsidy policy on the income of low-skilled workers

+From Policy to Progress: The role of Sci-tech finance projects in key technological innovation